pkrkotic/PICSA/README.md

 # PICSA
-Python Induced CST Solver Automation V0.1
+Python Induced CST Solver Automation V 0.1

 PICSA is a python based code capable of communicating with CST and giving instructions to CST.
 The code can open and close